New Nigerian Cinema: Return of the cinemas

 In the Golden Age, the cinema culture was very vibrant amongst Nigerians.
 However, the culture started declining towards the late 1980s and the cinema business came crumbling into the 1990s.
 Few years into the 21st century, Nigeria began to experience the growth of cinemas, which was initially structured for the middle and upper class.
 The Silverbird Group is the first company to launch a series of modern Cinema houses across major cities in Nigeria, mostly situated in affluent areas and districts.
 It launched its cinema chains in 2004, starting with the Silverbird Galleria in Victoria Island, Lagos.
 The Silverbird Galleria is a large shopping mall, with an upscale cinema facility and various outlets where mercantile activities take place.
 This provides more reasons to visit the place beyond just watching films, but more of a social activity and a modified sort of entertainment beyond film watching.
 This trend has given another probable explanation as to the demise of the Nigerian cinema culture in the 1980s, which might have been as a result of the unfashionable appearance of most cinemas of the Golden era.

 Silverbird cinemas upon establishment started screening Nigerian films with high production quality, as a result discouraging poor film production; the cinema culture in the Nigerian cities with film theatres started experiencing a significant improvement, and with huge potentials.
 However, well produced Nigerian films were generally very few at the time; even at that, most films screened were produced in Yoruba-language, because they attracted more crowd, compared to a typical English-language film which often had no viewers when screened.
 The first New wave film to be shown at a cinema was the Yoruba-language film Irapada (2006) by Kunle Afolayan, which was screened at the Silverbird Galleria in Lagos.

 The Silverbird experiment became very successful, and as a result, the group launched few more cinema branches in Lagos and other cities in the country.
 Not long after the establishment of Silverbird cinemas, Genesis Deluxe Cinemas and Ozone Cinemas were also launched creating a competition in the cinema business.
-However, the cinemas at start were still very under-patronized, owing to the fact that most of them were established in the upscale areas; "It hardly makes sense for people to travel far to indulge in the pleasure of watching films, especially with the attendant problems of traffic and logistics", stated Jide Kosoko, pushing for establishment of theatres in inner neighbourhoods and Local Government Areas.
-Much later, in the 2010s, FilmHouse cinemas also came into the picture, leading to more cinemas in the country and availability outside the affluent neighbourhoods.
+However, the cinemas at start were still very under-patronized, as most of them were established in the upscale areas; "It hardly makes sense for people to travel far to indulge in the pleasure of watching films, especially with the attendant problems of traffic and logistics", stated Jide Kosoko, pushing for establishment of theatres in inner neighbourhoods and Local Government Areas.
+Much later, in the 2010s, Filmhouse Cinema also came into the picture, leading to more cinemas in the country and availability outside the affluent neighbourhoods.